 The Drivers License issued to Doris in March of 1973 listed blue eyes, 180 pounds, 5′ 4″ tall, and showed restrictions for corrective lenses, and one year probation.
 Probably her first license.

 Over the years, beginning in 1973, Doris shared in the joy of the marriage of each of her children:

-Doris worked in telephone sales at the Muskegon Chronicle for a number of years between Laban’s passing and her own.
-[DEA, not certain of exact years.]
+Starting in December 1989, Doris worked in telephone sales at the Muskegon Chronicle for 12 years between Laban’s passing and her own.

 Doris passed away of pneumonia at Mercy Hospital in Muskegon, Muskegon, MI, USA at 3:00 a.m. on Tuesday, June 25, 2002 at the age of 71.
 According to her death certificate, she had diabetes, liver cirrhosis, renal failure, and metabolic acidosis, which contributed to her death but did not directly cause the pneumonia.